 After a penis reconstruction

-You may be able to have an erection if your surgeon could reconnect the nerves and blood supply.
+This is major surgery with a high risk of complications and is not suitable for everyone.
 Before you have the surgery, talk to your doctor about what you should expect afterwards.

 All these changes to your sex life take time to adjust to.
 Working as a couple on the changes and sharing your feelings can make it easier.